 Note: Clifford Geertz is a social anthropologist who coined the term "thick description" as an anthropological technique.
 Here, Severino acknowledges that authorship by simple citation in parentheses

 - Use -- "To use Frederick Erickson's (1984) terms, the micropolitics of the ESL teaching/learning situation inevitably reflect the macropolitics of the world situation" (Severino, 1993, p.
 183).

 Note: The terms being used here are "micropolitics" and "macropolitics"; you can choose not to put these terms in quotation marks (or to do so, as we have done here!).

 - Call -- "This stance, or, as Phelps (1989) calls it, the deep structure of response to writing, is determined by a complex of many factors ... " (Severino, 1993, p.
 184).

 "To raise a different question, will these lessons in some way promote what E.D.
 Hirsch (1987) calls cultural literacy ?"
 (Flinders & Eisner, 1994, p.
 351)

-Note: Again, no quotation marks, but note also the different placement: one at the beginning, the other at the end of the sentence.
+Note: In these examples, the authors haSve chosen not to put the terms in quotation marks.
+Note also the different placement of the terms and attributions to an author: one at the beginning, the other at the end, of the sentence.

 - Term -- "In Hong Kong, the estimated 95% Cantonese-L1 population have what Giles [and] Johnson (1987, p.
 72) term a positive ethnolinguistic identity ..."
 (Bruce, 1990, p.
 10)

-Note: You can insert "what X (19??) calls/terms" in between any verb and its object without having to make any changes to the rest of the sentence.
-For example, "the aim is to promote cultural literacy" becomes: "the aim is to promote what Hirsch (1987) calls cultural literacy."
+E.g. “the aim is to promote cultural literacy” --> “the aim is to promote what Hirsch (1987) calls cultural literacy.”